aj27-uk/User-Centric-Front-End-Development-Milestone-Project-1/README.md

 * As an owner, I want the concept is easy to use and clear.
 * As an owner, I want the website to work on all devices.
 * As an owner, I want to update our menu and other services so that I can attract new or existing customers.
-* As an owner, I want a downloadable menu for the customer so that they can spend less time on the internet to find their meal.
+* As an owner, I want a downloadable menu for the customer to spend less time on the internet to find their meal.
 * As an owner, I want to make sure there is a reservation for a meal online to avoid unnecessary distractions during busy times.
 * As an owner, I want the customers to need contact details to connect with the team.
 * As an owner, I want to sign up to the news and offers so that I can email major updates to the new or existing customers.
-* As an owner, I want to specify the opening time of the restaurant.
+* As an owner, I want to specify the restaurant's opening time.
 * As an owner, I want the customers can communicate from the site directly to the restaurant team by their email.
 * As an owner, I want the customers to need to get a contact form if they have any queries.
 * As an owner, I want the new customer needs to communicate or reserve a meal by signing up section with our website.